Studying as well as the preparations for it are expensive.

 Your job should ideally allow for some flexibility.
 If your course entails a significant number of compulsory lectures or seminars, then you should expect your workload to be more difficult to manage.
 Part-time work is thus not compatible with every course.
 You might be able to start your minor subject at a later date.
 NB: This will extend the duration of your course.

 Recipients of bursaries cannot extend the duration of their course or work too much alongside.
-They will start repaying their bursary once they have exceeded a fixed income (salary).
+Above a certain income (salary) you have to pay back the scholarship.
 Watch what you are earning as a result of part-time work and check if you have the time for it.

 As a temporarily accepted refugee (F permit) or asylum seeker, you and your employer are subject to meeting certain requirements.
 It is important you are aware of them before proceeding with a job application.
-The permit demonstrates to your employer that it is not too difficult for them to employ you.
+This way you can show your employer that it’s not that difficult to hire you.

-Ask your adviser if they have further information for your employer or if they would be happy to contact them.
+Ask your adviser if they have further information for your employer or if they could even contact them.

 What salary can I expect?